 Therefore, when researching, you'll want to use the third version of a statute, which is published in a code.
-A code arranges the statutes by topic (rather than chronologically), indexes statutes to allow for subject access, and incorporates any amendments and repealed language to always give you the current picture of the law.
+A code arranges the statutes by topic (rather than chronologically), indexes statutes to allow for subject access, and incorporates any amendments and repealed language such as to always give you the current picture of the law.

 The official codification (i.e., the version published by the U.S. government) of federal statutes is the United States Code (U.S.C.).
 The U.S.C. is broken down into 53 subject Titles, with each Title representing a major subject area (e.g., Banks and Banking, Labor, Transportation).
-The newest Title (Title 54) covers the National Park Service and was just added in December 2014 (note - there is currently not a Title 53).
-The U.S.C. is published in full every six years, but cumulative bound supplements are issued each year in between that allow you to update.
-Publication may lag several years; for example, the Library didn't receive the complete set of 2006 bound volumes until 2009.
-Because of these long delays, and because the U.S.C. doesn't contain any explanatory material to help researchers understand the statutory language, it's more effective to use an unofficial code.
-An unofficial code is a commercially-published version of an official code - for legal research.
-Unofficial codes include references (called "annotations") to primary and secondary sources that relate to each code section, and are updated much more frequently than the U.S.C.
+The newest Title (Title 54) covers the National Park Service and was added in December 2014 (note that there is currently not a Title 53).
+The U.S.C. is published in full every six years, but cumulative bound supplements are issued each year in between.
+Publication of the full code and annual supplements may lag several years behind; for example, the Law Library didn't receive the complete set of 2006 U.S.C. bound volumes until 2009.
+Because of these long delays, and because the U.S.C. doesn't contain any explanatory material to help researchers understand the statutory language, it's more efficient and effective to use an unofficial code.
+An unofficial code is a commercially published version of an official code, which is used for legal research.
+Unofficial codes include references (called annotations) to primary and secondary sources that relate to each code section and are updated much more frequently than the U.S.C.

-There are two unofficial code print versions of the U.S.C.: United States Code Annotated (U.S.C.A., published by West) and the United States Code Service (U.S.C.S., published by Lexis).
-Both sets include the entire U.S. Code, as well as other material (e.g., the Constitution, Federal Court Rules, Federal Rules of Evidence).
-All of the contents are annotated, with references to case law and secondary sources (such as law reviews, treatises, and ALR annotations) that interpret the statutory language, plus there are cross-references to related regulations.
-Both versions also include multi-volume indexes at the end of the set, along with a Popular Name Table that allows searching for a Code section when you know the name of the statute (e.g., the USA PATRIOT Act, Megan's Law).
+There are two unofficial code print versions of the U.S.C.: United States Code Annotated (the U.S.C.A., published by West) and the United States Code Service (the U.S.C.S., published by Lexis).
+Both sets include the entire U.S.C., as well as other material (e.g., the Constitution, Federal Court Rules, Federal Rules of Evidence).
+All of the content is annotated with references to case law and secondary sources (such as law reviews, treatises, and ALR annotations) that interpret the statutory language; plus there are cross-references to related regulations.
+Both versions also include a multivolume index at the end of the sets, along with a Popular Name Table that facilitates searching for a code section when you know the name of the statute (e.g., USA PATRIOT Act, Megan's Law).
 Both versions also include volumes that contain tables showing parallel references for Public Laws, session laws, and code sections.
-Both versions are updated annually with pocket parts and/or softbound pamphlet supplements (just as we saw with the digests), and both include advance legislative service volumes that show changes to the Code sections in between the times when the pocket parts are issued.
+Both versions are updated annually with pocket parts and/or softbound pamphlet supplements (just as we saw with the digests), and both include advance legislative service volumes that show changes to the code sections in between the times when the pocket parts are issued.
 You can also use an online citator to determine if a statute is still valid and to find cases and other materials that analyze or interpret the statutory language.
 Use KeyCite (in Westlaw) for the U.S.C.A and Shepard's (in Lexis) for the U.S.C.S.

 Each of the major online subscription services has its own annotated code, and each allows researchers to perform full-text keyword searches.
 However, when searching in online annotated codes, it's important to remember that statutes are not individual documents; rather, they are part of a larger scheme.
 Therefore, it's a good idea to take advantage of the Table of Contents feature in any online code.
-The Table of Contents will allow you to browse for related sections (especially definitions sections), as well as view a single statutory section in the context of related sections.
+The Table of Contents will allow you to browse for related sections (especially definition sections) as well as view a single statutory section in the context of related sections.
 As for the annotations to related, non-statutory material, each service differs slightly.

-Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C. §§ 9601–9675 (2012).
+Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C. §§ 9601–9675.

-For additional guidance on citations of individual statutory sections and subsections, see rule 3.3 (Whitepages).
+For guidance on citations of individual statutory sections, see rule B12.1.1 (Bluepages) (p.19).

-1 U.S.C. § 1 (2012).
+1 U.S.C. § 1.

-15 U.S.C.A. § 205 (West 2008).
+15 U.S.C.A. § 205 (West).

 18 U.S.C.S. § 1956 (LEXIS through Pub.
 L. No. 113-108).